The 24th Annual Family Law Conference took place on Oct. 17-18

 Association of Women Lawyers.

-reception at The Beach House Grill on the edge of Aunt Lydia's
+at the Beach House Grill on the edge of Aunt Lydia's Cove.
+MBA

-Cove.
-MBA President-elect Robert W. Harnais delivered opening
+President-elect Robert W. Harnais delivered opening remarks saying,

-remarks saying, "There is no better place to discuss the important
+"There is no better place to discuss the important issues of the

-issues of the day than here with your colleagues at the MBA's
+day than here with your colleagues at the MBA's Annual Family Law

-Annual Family Law Conference, which is always one of the highlights
+Conference, which is always one of the highlights of the MBA's

 Ordoñez started day two of the Family Law Conference with the